 Göttlesbrunn, Arbesthal, Höflein, Petronell, Prellenkirchen

 The Carnuntum wine-region stretches from Vienna in the west to the border of the Slovak Republic in the east.
 The vineyards are spread out over three principal hilltops and lie south of the Danube, these being the Leithagebirge (Leitha mountain ridge), the Arbesthaler Hügelland (hillside around Arbesthal) and the Hainburger Berge (mountain range around Hainburg).
-The soil structures consist mostly of stony, dense loam and loess or sand and gravel, that offer the best conditions for red wine production, particularly the widely planted indigenous Blauer Zweigelt, along with the international varieties Cabernet Sauvignon and Merlot.
+The soil structures consist mostly of dense loam and loess and sandy gravels, that offer the best conditions for red wine production, particularly the widely planted indigenous Blauer Zweigelt, along with the international varieties Cabernet Sauvignon and Merlot.
 Even Blaufränkisch is favoured by producers, with some great wines coming from the Spitzerberg vineyards towards the east of the region.